lngr/encrb/README.md

 keyfile to the same place where you put the actual backups.
 And it is a very good idea to have multiple backups of the keyfile (and password).
 For maximum security, keep the data, the keyfile and the password at different locations.
-If remote environment is semi-trusted (e.g. you home server) you could use "--backup-keyfile" parameter to backup keyfile remotely.
+If remote environment is semi-trusted (e.g. your home server) you could use "--backup-keyfile" parameter to backup keyfile remotely.

 Excluding files and directories